 - Property placed in service and disposed of in the same tax year. - Property converted from business use to personal use in the same tax year it is acquired.
 Property converted from personal use to business use in the same or later tax year may be qualified Liberty Zone property. - Property that also qualified for the special depreciation allowance. - Property required to be depreciated using the Alternative Depreciation System (ADS).
 This includes listed property used 50% or less in a qualified business use.
-For other property required to be depreciated using ADS, see Required use of ADS under Which Depreciation System (GDS or ADS) Applies, in chapter 4. - Qualified Liberty Zone leasehold improvement property, defined in chapter 4. - Property for which you elected not to claim any special depreciation allowance (discussed later).
+For other property required to be depreciated using ADS, see Required use of ADS under Which Depreciation System (GDS or ADS) Applies, in chapter 4. - Property for which you elected not to claim any special depreciation allowance (discussed later).